 Suspensions can be characterised as passages, cracks, intervals, and interstices within the institutionally gridded space-times of neoliberal capitalism.
 Suspensions are both physical and conceptual, taking shape across the tri-ecological fabrics of the mental, the social, and the environmental.
 Suspensions invite us to attend to passages of experience that are complicit with events, and yet irreducible to regimes of compliance and control.
-They show that not-doing can also be a form of doing”
+They show that not-doing can also be a form of doing.

-‘It is clear that the “principle of unrest” predates the human – or rather this continuing process of hominization – and runs the full length of evolution, from the beginnings of life.
-From this perspective, the human is a carrier of a movement of relational transformation, one that swept it up, and sweeps through it.’
+It is clear that the “principle of unrest” predates the human – or rather this continuing process of hominization – and runs the full length of evolution from the beginnings of life.
+From this perspective, the human is a carrier of a movement of relational transformation, one that swept it up, and sweeps through it..

-Experiencing the epidemic, confined to my hippie household in East London, sometimes out on the local streets in gratitude to see a patch of green, there is nothing else that I am preoccupied with, but the moments of suspension, which repeatedly alternate between each other and long for movement to enter their still picture.
+Experiencing the epidemic, confined to my hippie household in East London, sometimes out on the local streets in gratitude to see a patch of green, there is nothing else that I am preoccupied with but the moments of suspension, which repeatedly alternate between each other and long for movement to enter their still picture.
 But stillness is composed of movements, as Erin Manning explains.
 I live my life, lately, as a domesticated prisoner, fully aware of how my inner silence is enlivened by all the movements of my attention and my morbid muscles.

-‘The most powerful action is non-action.’
-The way Massumi paraphrases philosopher Giorgio Agamben, is to give importance to the open potential of the future, as a counteraction to constant mobilisation under capitalism.
-We are spending these days of isolation and social distancing in anticipation of the future when the quarantine has come to an end.
-How to reap the benefits of intensity and be fully engaged in the current state of waiting?
-Surplus-value of life is a way towards a counter-capitalist escape, which means the non-monetary surplus-value of collaboration and of experiencing the ‘now and here’.
-Connectedness today though, does not mean surface spectatorship through the screen, but rather act of listening, I would say.
+The most powerful action is non-action.
+The way Massumi paraphrases philosopher Giorgio Agamben, is to give importance to the open potential of the future as a counteraction to constant mobilisation under capitalism.
+We are spending these days of isolation and social distancing in anticipation of the future when the quarantine ends.
+How to reap the benefits of intensity and fully engage in the current state of waiting?
+Surplus-value of life is a way towards a counter-capitalist escape, which means the non-monetary surplus value of collaboration and of experiencing the ‘now and here’.
+Connectedness today, though, does not mean surface spectatorship through the screen but rather the act of listening, I would say.